Clemapfel/Mousetrap.jl/README.md

 The Julia- and C++-component of mousetrap were designed and implement by [C.Cords](https://clemens-cords.com).

-Consider donating to supports the continued development of this library [here](TODO).
-The goal is for mousetrap to be fully featured and completely stable when Julia [static compilation](https://github.com/JuliaLang/PackageCompiler.jl) finishes development.
-Static compilation and the lack of [stable, easy-to-use](https://github.com/JuliaGraphics/Gtk.jl/issues)
+Consider donating to support the continued development of this library [here](TODO).

+The goal is for
+mousetrap to be fully-featured and stable when Julia [static compilation](https://github.com/JuliaLang/PackageCompiler.jl) finishes development.
+Static compilation and the lack of [fully featured, easy-to-use](https://github.com/JuliaGraphics/Gtk.jl/issues)
-GUI libraries are currently the largest factors as to why Julia is ill-suited for front-end development, which mousetrap aims to change
+GUI libraries are currently the largest factors as to why Julia is ill-suited for front-end development.
+Mousetrap aims to change this.

 ---